Keats/tera/docs/content/docs/_index.md

 ### Assignments
 You can assign values to variables during the rendering.
 Assignments in for loops and macros are scoped to their context but assignments outside of those will be set in the global context.
+Furthermore, assignments in for loop are valid until the end of the current iteration only.

 ```jinja2
 {% set my_var = "hello" %}